moritzhaas/mind-the-spikes/README.md

 # Mind the Spikes: Benign overfitting of kernels and neural networks in fixed dimension

 This repository accompanies the preprint 'Mind the Spikes: Benign overfitting of kernels and neural networks in fixed dimension'.
+The experiments investigate how to adapt neural network activation functions to enable benign overfitting in arbitrary dimension.
+For this purpose we investigate a sequence of kernels we call 'spiky-smooth kernels' and compute the corresponding activation functions, when writing this kernel sequence as an NTK or a neural network Gaussian process kernel.

+Do not hesitate to reach out, if you have questions or comments.

 ## Installation